kwamelaryea/kwame-site/content/pages/index.md

       text: Driving Innovation in the AI and Web3 Era
       color: text-dark
       type: TitleBlock
-    subtitle: Empowering Leading Brands to Shape the Future of Technology
+    subtitle: Empowering Brands to Adapt to the  Future of Technology
     text: >
       Welcome to the new age of imagination, where innovation knows no bounds.
       At imaginEngine, we specialize in helping forward-thinking brands thrive